-6 Ways to Improve Your Company’s Culture
+6 Simple Ways to Improve Your Company’s Culture

 You can’t improve your company’s culture—its values, core beliefs, actions, and attitudes—by sending out a memo or instituting a new policy or procedure.
 You need leaders who are honest, open, consistent and fair.
 But that’s just the starting point.